 Desiree is an enrolled member of the Turtle Mountain Band of Chippewa.

 Her earliest memories include playing school with friends writing homework assignments and correcting student papers on her vintage desk that looked exactly like the desks in her great-grandmother Rosalia’s one room school house in rural North Dakota.
-Those sweet childhood memories with friends help form the foundation of Desiree’s drive as an educator who is passionate about Trauma Informed Education, mentoring teachers, coaching administrators, advocating for students including students with disabilities and their families, and supporting cultural competency in school staff.
+Those sweet childhood memories with friends help form the foundation of Desiree’s drive as an educator who is passionate about Brain Based Trauma Informed Education, mentoring teachers, coaching administrators, advocating for students including students with disabilities and their families, and supporting cultural competency in school staff.

-Desiree is an avid reader, lover of singing, writing, creating art, coconut milk lattes, listening to vinyl, and an extremely proud mom of her two phenomenal children.
+Desiree is an avid reader, lover of singing, writing, creating art, coconut milk lattes, listening to vinyl, and an extremely proud mom of her phenomenal children.

 Rosalia in her one room school house, rural North Dakota